Housing Assistance Options Policy

 - any social housing provider, or

-- FACS only – this includes public and Aboriginal housing properties managed by FACS, or
+- DCJ only – this includes public and Aboriginal housing properties managed by DCJ, or

 - Community housing only – this includes community and Aboriginal housing properties managed by any Housing Pathways community housing provider.